Jvlsc/FullStack-Course/part0/exercise05.md

     ![image3](/.github/images/part0/05_03.png)

 3. The browser executes the JavaScript code in `spa.js`, which:
-   - Makes an asynchronous `GET request` to fetch the notes data in `JSON` format
+   - Makes an asynchronous `GET` request to fetch the notes data.
-   - Parses the received `JSON` data
+   - Parses the received `JSON` data.
-   - Dynamically renders the notes to the DOM without requiring additional page loads
+   - Dynamically renders the notes to the `DOM` without page reloading.

     ![image4](/.github/images/part0/05_04.png)
     ![image5](/.github/images/part0/05_05.png)